harfuchcardenas/lid/README.md

 to modify system configuration, therefore
 `sudo`rights are required to be able to run this command successfully.
-Additionally whenever the command `lid` is run, the effects for going to sleep are defined in the file:
+Additionally whenever the command `wolid` is run, the effects for going to sleep are defined in the file:
 /usr/lib/systemd/logind.conf.d/*.conf,
 so one needs to modify the InhibitDelayMaxSec